 A woman’s healthy waist size should be 80cm’s, or below and a man’s healthy waist size should be 94cm’s, or below.
 Take from the belly button level.

 A kilo of fat, versus a kilo of muscle

-At my clinic we can help you with weight management and more importantly waist management.
-We have specially tailored fat loss and weight loss programs to help you burn fats, increase muscle and do weight loss the correct way.
+At my clinic we can help and assist you with weight management and more importantly waist management.
+We have specially tailored fat loss and weight loss programs to assist you burn fats, increase muscle and do weight loss the correct way.